pkmoore/in-toto/demo/README.md

 This is, you will perform the commands on behalf of Alice, Bob, Steve and Carl as well as the client who verifies the final product.

+### Before you start
+Create your own demo repository in github and copy the contents of the `demo/` folder to your repo and commit to remote.
+This is because you mostly wouldn't have permission to push/fetch from this repo.
+Make sure you have a gpg key in our system's gpg keyring.
+Your key's id/mail/password must be same as your github's id/email/password.

 ### Download and setup in-toto on *NIX (Linux, OS X, ..)
 ```shell